Loading Events

 Old Sturbridge Village, Juneteenth

-On June 19, 2023, we will commemorate and explore the history, resilience, and culture of Black people in America.
+On June 19, 2024, we will commemorate and explore the history, resilience, and culture of Black people in America.
 We encourage visitors to consider the historical and present-day significance of Juneteenth through interactions with guest speakers and performers as well as Old Sturbridge Village’s costumed educators.
 Engage in discussions and ask yourself “what can I do to further educate myself?” about the past and how it informs the present day.
-We will also welcome several special guests!
+We will also welcome several special guests like Sean Osborne, Ashley Wonder, and the African Community Education group of Worcester!

-Cost: In commemoration of Juneteenth, admission to the museum is free on Monday, June 19, 2023
+Cost: In commemoration of Juneteenth, admission to the museum is free on Monday, June 19, 2024.
+Pre-registration is encouraged

 GET TICKETS